jimmi1998/jimmi1998/README.md

 <h1 align='center'>Hey 👋, This is Jimit Raval</h1>
 <h2 align='center'>About Me🤓</h2>
-<p align='center'>Diligent software engineer with 3+ Years of Experience.
+<p>Diligent software engineer with 3+ Years of Experience.
 Proven experience with full stack development, across back-end such as websites and mobile applications using Java, Kotlin, iOS, C, C++, Python and front-end experience including JavaScript, HTML, CSS, React, Flutter, UI/UX.
 Experienced with Data Structures, Algorithms, and OOP.
 Familiarity in atomization, build/release engineering and software development involving cloud computing platforms like GCP.

 I have completed Certification in various Tech Stacks: iOS, React, Flutter, User Experience, & hands on experience with Data Structure & Algorithms, Object-Oriented Programming.
 Proven ability to collaborate with cross-functional teams to deliver high-quality software & promote engineering excellence.
 Experienced in Agile software development methodologies.